AKotov-dev/MgaRemix-Tools/README.md

-Instructions for assembling the MgaRemix flash drive
+EN - Instructions for assembling the MgaRemix flash drive
 ---
 ![](MgaRemix-Logo.png)